 The Rosette Nebula is a vast emission nebula located about 5,200 light years away.
-The star forming region lies near a large molecular cloud in the constellation Monoceros, the Unicorn.
+The star forming region lies near a large molecular cloud in the constellation of Monoceros, the Unicorn.
 It is closely associated with the young open star cluster NGC 2244.

-Also known as the Satellite Cluster, NGC 2244 appears in the centre of the Rosette.
+Also known as the Satellite Cluster, NGC 2244 appears at the centre of the Rosette.
 The hot young stars of the cluster were formed from the nebula’s material in the last 5 million years.

 The stars in the Satellite Cluster are responsible for the nebula’s glow.
 Their radiation ionizes the surrounding clouds of nebulosity, causing them to emit their own light.
 The nebula glows in the red part of the spectrum because the powerful ultraviolet radiation from the stars strips electrons from the nebula’s hydrogen atoms.